agustindt/Spotify-API/README.md

 - `user-read-recently-played`
 - `playlist-modify-public` or `playlist-modify-private`

 After logging in, the app will fetch your recent listening history, group tracks by month, and allow you to create playlists for each month.
 Tracks that belong to multiple genres are placed in a separate "Shared Across Genres" playlist to avoid duplicates in the genre lists.
+Duplicate songs are removed from all playlists to prevent repeated tracks.